Prodrivers/bedrock-texture-lib-bukkit/README.md

-# BedrockBridger
+# BedrockTextureLib

-Helper plugin that allows Bukkit/Spigot/Paper plugins to interact with a Geyser proxy and provide custom integration with Bedrock clients.

-It provides Bedrock session detection, packet listeners capabilities irrespective of where the Geyser proxy is located, and mappings between Bukkit Materials and Bedrock textures with automatic retrieval and parsing of Bedrock texture packs, with a focus to decouple the underlying Geyser Connector implementation from its API.

-**⚠ This code is bad, really bad, basing itself on unstable APIs, using dirty hacks and an ugly architecture.
-Don't use this yet.**
+Helper plugin that parses Bedrock resource packs and maps resource/texture paths to Bukkit/Spigot/Paper materials.

+Previously, this was a plugin providing custom integration between Java and Bedrock clients based on Geyser, with a focus on decoupling plugins from Geyser.
+Please the new Floodgate API for this.

 ## License

-BedrockBridger is distributed under the LGPL version 3 license.
+BedrockTextureLib is distributed under the LGPL version 3 license.
 A copy of the license is provided in LICENSE.md.